GE2020: HR managers should not be foreigners, says Peoples Voice party chief Lim Tean

 Elected members of his party would “not miss a single sitting” unless they have no choice but to do so, Mr Lim said, calling it a “duty” for MPs to attend every sitting.

-The party chief, who is also a lawyer, said he is sittings should be broadcast live, noting that other countries have television channels dedicated to Parliament sittings.
+The party chief, who is also a lawyer, said that all sittings should be broadcast live, noting that other countries have television channels dedicated to Parliament sittings.

 He ended the session by urging voters to give the opposition a chance at the polls, saying that the country will not improve if the PAP is given “an overwhelming power at every election”, even with Non-Constituency Members of Parliament (NCMP).